 Cost: Adults $18, Children $12, kids under 12 are free with a paying adult.
 Family (2 adults, 2 kids) $54

 Most notably, the Phillip Island Grand Prix circuit holds the annual MotoGP, where international motorbike riders from all over the world including names like Valentino Rossi and Marc Marquez come to compete on the world stage.

 You also have the unique opportunity to drive on the circuit yourself in one of the many driving opportunities with an experienced guide right here.

-The Grand Prix Visitor centre and Go-karts is your chance to experience what it feels like to drive on an iconic racing track in the heart of Phillip Island, with go-kart bookings available daily from 9am till 5pm, and range anywhere from $8.00 to $80.00
+The Grand Prix circuit visitor centre and go-karting is your chance to experience what it feels like to drive on an iconic racing track in the heart of Phillip Island, with go karting bookings available daily from 9am till 5pm, and range anywhere from $8.00 to $80.00

 During March every year this place gets very busy so if you’re not interested in the traffic be sure to avoid Back Beach road in the morning.